tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 In a matter of hours from publishing `soa-rs`, Steffahn appeared in my GitHub issues with two [soundness](https://github.com/tim-harding/soa-rs/issues/2) [bugs](https://github.com/tim-harding/soa-rs/issues/3), each requiring significant API redesign.
 (I've since learned this is a [shared experience](https://blog.dureuill.net/articles/nolife-0-4/#rainbow-thou-shall-believe-in-thy-friends-sparkling-heart) for unsafe authors.)
 Even with Miri checking over my work and combing through the code for any issues I knew to look for, I still had major blind spots that an experienced programmer could easily unearth.
 The biggest problem with unsafe is the unknown unknowns — the fearsome gremlin of undefined behavior dwells in a hundred dark corners you mightn't know to check.

-Rust and I are like Linus and his blanket.
-In a lesser language I'm on edge, never quite assured that I've covered all my tracks.
-In Rust I am secure, the type system providing the structure I need to code with confidence.
+In a lesser language I'm always a little on edge, never quite assured that I've covered all my tracks.
+In Rust, the type system provides the structure I need to code with confidence.
 Unsafe Rust is quite the opposite experience.
 You have to be on your guard at every step.
 In exchange, you get to share a zero-cost interface that cannot be misused.
 It's difficult, but no other language rewards your efforts quite the same.

 ### Beware swap